Skip To Content

 Before we see anything else, we’re greeted with these words from Nahum 3:6: “I will cast abominable filth upon you, make you vile, and make you a spectacle.”

 In their original context, these words are a vow to heap judgment on Nineveh, capital of the Assyrian Empire.
-In “Nope,” their valence shifts to the realm of another foundered empire: Hollywood, and what it does to the people and, notably, animals, it commits to film.
+In “Nope,” their valence shifts to the realm of another foundered empire: Hollywood, and what it does to the people and, notably, animals, it commits to film for mass entertainment.
 It’s also no mistake the central characters are the descendants of an overlooked cinema pioneer, the Black jockey in Eadweard Muybridge’s “The Horse in Motion,” often regarded as the first film.
 While the jockey’s likeness was immortalized, his name, unlike Muybridge’s, was forgotten.

 In the first half of the film, the nature of the alien, first believed to be a spaceship, remains obscure.
 The owners of the ranch, siblings O.J.
 (Otis, Jr. played by Daniel Kaluuya) and Emerald (Keke Palmer) are alerted to its presence by their skittish horses.
 They later endeavor to record it using high-tech cameras, hoping to sell the footage and save their struggling family business.
 Their neighbor, Jupe (Steven Yeun), owns a Western theme park and is wiser to the alien’s movements, while still believing it to be a UFO.